 Choosing music for wedding ceremonies is a very personal process.
-Thesample wedding ceremonies below will give you an idea of what other couples have chosen to reflect their ideas about their marriage.
+The sample wedding ceremonies below will give you an idea of what other couples harp music have chosen for their ceremonies.
 You may include harp solo as the only music for your wedding celebration or may add other instruments such as horn or violin.
 Some churches limit music choices, so before you start choosing music, check with your clergy about any restrictions that may be in place.
 More often than not, the restrictions are few.

-If you are planning an outdoor wedding you might find our list of outdoor wedding hintshelpful.
+If you are planning an outdoor wedding you might find our list of outdoor wedding hints helpful as well.

 The following mp3 files (some harp, some midi) may be helpful in choosing your ceremony music.
 Each opens and plays in a new window so you can mix and match and see how things fit together.

 Prelude( while your guests are seated)or Postlude (while guests leave):

 people you love to your wedding: love them and don't make them sit in

 Outdoor wedding tip #2: SHOES Wear flat/low heeled shoes.
 Small, high heels sink into grass which can ruin shoes.
 Change for the reception.

 Outdoor wedding tip #3: LISTEN Assess natural noise levels at ceremony site, traffic, fountains, etc. Amplify if needed so guests can hear.